Stratford Film Festival

 The Stratford Film Festival was an annual film festival in Stratford, Ontario, Canada, which was staged from 1956 to 1961 and from 1971 to 1975.
 One of the first film festivals in North America ever to present international films, it was the preeminent film festival in the Southern Ontario region until the launch of the Festival of Festivals in 1976 resulted in a loss of arts funding and audience support that led the Stratford Film Festival to permanently cease operations that same year.

+In 2024, a new, unrelated Stratford Winter Film Festival was launched by a small committee of local residents.

 Origins

 The festival was launched in 1956 under the direction of Tom Patterson, screening films in the Stratford Shakespeare Festival's Avon Theatre.

 The second festival, held in 1957, grew from the first year's one week of films screened only in the afternoon to a two-week program of films screened both days and evenings, and included the films Oedipus Rex, City of Gold, The Naked Eye, On the Bowery, Pacific Destiny, French Cancan, Girl in Black, The Girl and the Oak, Back of the Beyond, The Devil's General, Trnka's Puppets and Hill 24 Doesn't Answer.

 Films scheduled for 1960 included Hiroshima mon amour, The World of Apu, The Hidden Fortress, The Savage Eye, and Sons and Lovers.

-In its initial form the festival ran annually until 1961, when it was suspended because the increasingly decrepit Avon Theatre was no longer a suitable venue for the festival but no other replacement venue was available at the time.
+In its initial form, the festival ran annually until 1961, when it was suspended because the increasingly decrepit Avon Theatre was no longer a suitable venue for the festival, but no other replacement venue was available at the time.